horuskol/horuskol.net/source/_posts/20200121-save-some-keystrokes-with-this-one-simple-trick.blade.md

 section: post
 tags: [php,quick-tip]
 image: https://horuskol.net/assets/images/posts/20200121-shock.jpg
-description: Fed up prefixing PHP command line scripts with vendor/bin/ ? - have I go the solution for you.
+description: Fed up prefixing PHP command line scripts with vendor/bin/ ? - have I got the solution for you.
 ---

 I really wish I could remember who posted this on Twitter some time last year.
 It actually took me a while to get